anitab-org/vms/README.md

 1. *Optional:*
    Run `docker-compose run web python vms/manage.py createsuperuser` if you wish to create a superuser to access the admin panel.
-1. Run `docker-compose up` to start the webserver for the Django Systers VMS project.
+1. Run `docker-compose up` to start the webserver for the Django AnitaB.org VMS project.
-1. Systers VMS should be running on port 8000.
+1. AnitaB.org VMS should be running on port 8000.
      * If you are on Linux, enter `http://0.0.0.0:8000` in your browser.
      * If you are using boot2docker on Windows or Mac OS X, enter `http://192.168.59.103:8000/` in your browser.
 If this IP address